drihu/poketask/README.md

 The list of gitignore templates can be found [here](https://github.com/github/gitignore).

 ### Command li (License)
 If you just want to get the LICENSE file.
-Use the nex command.
+Use the next command.
 ```bash
 poketask li
 ```